 The length and extent of an individual plaintiff’s exposure to the toxic water at Camp Lejeune will also have a major impact on settlement value.
 The longer a plaintiff was exposed to the Camp Lejeune water, the stronger and more valuable their claim will be.

-For example, a plaintiff who developed bladder cancer after living or working at Camp Lejeune for 10 years will have a much stronger case (and a more valuable case) than someone who developed bladder cancer by only spent 3 months at Lejeune.
+For example, a plaintiff who developed bladder cancer after living or working at Camp Lejeune for 10 years will have a much stronger case (and a more valuable case) than someone who developed bladder cancer by only spending 3 months at Lejeune.

 Our lawyers have come up with estimated settlement values for Camp Lejeune cases based on the specific disease or injury type that the plaintiff is alleging.
 These estimates are based primarily on whether the disease or health condition is one of the conditions presumptively connected to Camp Lejeune, and the general nature and severity of the specific cancer or disease.